LAGI 2027 Halifax/Kjipuktuk

-LAGI Halifax/Kjipuktuk 2027 we're shaping the post-carbon future right here at home
+We’re shaping the post-carbon future right here at home.

-a visionary collaboration for clean energy + community
+A visionary collaboration for clean energy and community.

 Working in collaboration with local communities, LAGI aims to create regenerative artworks that highlight the creative possibilities of a post-carbon future.

-The free and open LAGI competition provides an opportunity for creative minds around the world to reflect on the nature of energy infrastructures and what they can aspire to be in their built form.
-How can they integrate themselves into our cities in ways that enhance public space, educate and inspire?
+The free and open LAGI 2027 competition provides an opportunity for creative minds both at home and around the world to reflect on the nature of energy infrastructures and the variety of forms they take.
+How can we best integrate these works into our city—Halifax/ Kjipuktuk—in a way that will enhance public space, educate and inspire?

-honoring the past and building a just future
+We’re honoring the past while building a sustainable future.

 In 2024 Africville received a prestigious UNESCO designation as a Place of History and Memory linked to Enslavement and the Slave Trade.
-In keeping with this globally recognized honour, LAGI Halifax/Kjipuktuk 2027 will be anchored in the same spirit of justice, inclusion and equity.
-We will work closely with the AHT to develop a design brief that responds to the socioeconomic and cultural needs of the Africville community.
+In keeping with this globally recognized honour, LAGI 2027 Halifax / Kjipuktuk will be anchored in the same spirit of justice, inclusion and equity.
+We will work closely with the AHT to develop a design brief that responds to the cultural, historical, and energy needs of Africville’s sustainable infrastructure developments.

 SALT shares the Africville Heritage Trust's community values, which celebrate: